 A small number of prescription medications are especially dangerous and need to be disposed of right away when they are no longer needed.
-These should still be flushed down the toilet.
+These medicines should be flushed down the toilet for safety reasons.
 If your prescription is one of these, the label or sticker on the container should say so.

 Reviewed by: Elana Pearl Ben-Joseph, MD